 NURSING, MIDWIFERY & ALLIED HEALTH PROFESSIONALS

-When applying for these types of courses they are competing with students who may have worked for the college/school magazine, radio or TV.
+When applying for these types of courses students are competing with students who may have worked for their college/school magazine, radio or TV.
 You will also get applicants who have volunteered for hospital radio or their local newspaper.
-They must be proactive and find the opportunities where they can use their skills – it’s a tough industry to get into.
+Students must be proactive and find the opportunities where they can use their skills – it’s a tough industry to get into.

-Whilst shadowing a Barrister could be seen as one type of work experience, they still need to show that they have experienced various roles within Law.
-Shadow a solicitor, make a visit to the local court.
+Whilst shadowing a Barrister could be seen as one type of work experience, students still need to show that they have experienced various roles within Law.
+Shadow a solicitor; make a visit to the local court.
 Use this time to find out exactly what is really involved.

 This is a great way for students to improve their skills, help others and try something new.
 Whatever they do it will look great on their CV/University application.
 Volunteers are people with motivation, dedication and the ability to work hard.
-Being a volunteer is fun! it will give them a sense of personal achievement, development and satisfaction.
-They will also gain ‘soft skills’ which employers value such as team work, communication, develop initiative, problem solving and time management.
+Being a volunteer can be fun!
+It will give students a sense of personal achievement, development and satisfaction.
+Students will also gain invaluable ‘soft skills’ which employers value such as team work, communication, develop initiative, problem solving and time management.